Connect to the Internet via an Ethernet cable¶

 -

-VLAN ID: This setting entry is only required if the provider's server requires the interface to use a specific tagged VLAN ID.
+VLAN ID: This setting entry is required only if the provider's server requires the interface to use a specific tagged VLAN ID.

 -